learningequality/ricecooker/docs/platform/content_workflows.md

   - `CHEF`: to upload a new version of a content channel, simply re-run the chef script.
 The newly uploaded channel tree will replace the old tree on Studio (assuming the `source_domain` and `source_id` of the channel haven't changed).
-    - If you pass the `--stage` command line argument to the chef script, the new version of the channel will be uploaded to a "staging tree" instead of replacing the current tree, which will allow you to preview the changes to the channel on Studio before replacing the existing tree.
+    - The new version of the channel will be uploaded to a "staging tree" instead of replacing the current tree, which will allow you to preview the changes to the channel on Studio before replacing the existing tree.
 Use the `DEPLOY` button on Studio to complete the upload and replace the current tree.
     - By default, ricecooker will cache all files that have been previously uploaded to Studio in order to avoid the need to download and compress files each